seL4/docs/VM/CAmkESARMVM.md

 # CAmkES ARM VMM
  This page describes the ARM virtual machine monitor.
-'Out-of-the-box' it is set up for a Jetson TK1; there is also a configuration for an Odroid XU (note this is the ''original'' XU, not the current XU4)
+By default it's configured for Jetson TX1, other supported platforms are Jetson TX2, Jetson TK1, Exynos5-based boards (Ordroid-XU, Odroid-XU3, Odroid-XU4) and Qemu.

 ## Getting and Building
 ```bash